 Job prospects Cardiovascular Technologist in Ontario

 Job opportunities for Cardiology technologists and electrophysiological diagnostic technologists, n.e.c.
 (NOC 3217) are fair in Ontario over the next 3 years.
-This job outlook is also applicable to people working as a cardiovascular technologist.
+These job prospects are also applicable to people working as a cardiovascular technologist.

 Job opportunities in Ontario